hmrc/income-tax-mtd-changelog/README.md

 ### 26 May 2023

-The following change was deployed into sandbox.
+The following change is now available in the Sandbox.

 #### self-assessment-bsas-api